Erwin Rommel: Style as military commander

-Rommel spoke German with a pronounced southern German or Swabian accent.
-He was not a part of the Prussian aristocracy that dominated the German high command, and as such was looked upon somewhat suspiciously by the Wehrmacht's traditional power structure.
-Rommel felt a commander should be physically more robust than the troops he led, and should always show them an example.
-(Note: According to Lewin, in 1933 when Rommel became commander of a Hanoverian Jaeger battalion, which was composed of soldiers with skiing expertise, its officers gave him the mandatory test on the snow slopes.
-No lift was present, and the men had to climb to ski down the hillside.
-They trudged to the top and descended, and honour was satisfied, but the 41-year-old commander led his officers up and down the slope twice more before he let them fall out.)
-He expected his subordinate commanders to do the same.
+Rommel spoke German with a marked southern German, or Swabian, accent and did not belong to the Prussian aristocracy that dominated the German high command, which made him something of an outsider to the traditional power structure.
+He believed a commander should be physically more robust than his troops and lead by example.
+(Note: According to Lewin, in 1933 when Rommel became commander of a Hanoverian Jäger battalion of experienced skiers, the officers tested him on the slopes.
+With no ski lift available, the men climbed the hill and skied down once, after which honour would normally have been satisfied.
+Rommel, then 41, led them up and down twice more before dismissing them.)
+He expected his subordinate commanders to display similar stamina.